KaveeshaPiumini/KaveeshaPiumini/README.md

 ## About Me
 - 😄 I'm Piumini Kaveesha Ranasinghe
 - 🎓 I'm currently an undergraduate at Department of Computer Science and Engineering, University of Moratuwa
-- 🙋 I'm interested in full stack development and networking
+- 🙋 I'm interested in full stack development
 - 📈 I'm a fast learner as well as a self learner
 - 👩‍💻 I have high adaptability skills, good communication skills team working skills, multitasking skills, working under pressure skills